turingschool/backend-curriculum-site/module2/lessons/sql_refresher.md

 * Items that have a merchant with an id of 12334284.
 * Items that have a `price` of 800.
-* id, unit price, and description for items more expensive than 800.
+* id, price, and description for items more expensive than 800.

 #### max/min/count/average